LigaV123/LigaV123/README.md

 :four_leaf_clover: Here is link to my [LinkedIn](https://www.linkedin.com/in/ligavilumsone/).

-## Overview of some of my projects:
+## Overview of some of my projects :seedling:

 :arrow_right: [Scooter Rental](https://github.com/LigaV123/Scooter_Rental) with Unit Testing (also using Moq) to make scooter service with workable rental options and income calculations.